A Customer Value Proposition Template

 - being understandable and short enough to be read in less than 5 seconds.

 If your value proposition is all of the above it may really make a difference for your conversions.
 You should also remember not to overthink this – you don’t need to be unique to the whole world but you need to be unique for your customers’ minds.
 Once you take it into consideration you know what to write in your proposition.
+And once you have your value proposition thought over, you can include it everywhere: on your WordPress landing pages, Facebook ads or in your newsletter's banners.

 Three good value proposition examples